pd3v/TidaLink/README.md

 Quoting from:
 http://lurk.org/r/post/7AM6Qt7DlvJtorbIuVLMFA

-You'll need 'cmake' as well as a c++ compiler etc. If you're on a mac, you will probably have to at least do this, which in turn requires homebrew (get it from https://brew.sh/ if you don't already have it):
+You'll need `cmake` as well as a c++ compiler etc. If you're on a mac, you will probably have to at least do this, which in turn requires homebrew (get it from https://brew.sh/ if you don't already have it):